TinyFactory/Tiny-Factory-Docs/_posts/2012-07-09-changing-the-head-pointer-on-a-git-repoistory.md

 title: Changing the head on a Git Repo
 category: git
 author: michael
+published: false
 ---

 If you want the default branch from a `git clone` to be something besides `master`, use the following steps:

 Check what remote branches are available:

 {% highlight bash %}
 git branch -r